Professor of Medicine and Neurology;

 - M.P.H.: Johns Hopkins University Bloomberg School of Public Health

-- M.D.: Hahnemann University School of Medicine, Philadelphia
+- M.D.: Hahnemann University School of Medicine, Philadelphia, PA; Alpha Omega Alpha

 - Post-doctoral Fellowship: The Johns Hopkins University, School of Medicine, Rheumatology

 - Internship and Residency and Chief Residency: MCP Hahnemann University Hospitals, Philadelphia PA

 - Undergraduate education: Franklin and Marshall College, Lancaster, PA; cum Laude; Phi Beta Kappa